mne-tools/mne-python/SECURITY.md

 It is not expected that using MNE-Python will lead to security vulnerabilities under normal use cases (i.e., running without administrator privileges).
-However, if you think you have found a security vulnerability in MNE-Python, please report it to [TODO: INSERT PRIVATE DEVS EMAIL HERE?].
+However, if you think you have found a security vulnerability in MNE-Python, please report it to mne-core-dev-team@groups.io